-Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
+• Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
 Except for emergency care, we cannot pay a provider who is not eligible to participate in Medicare.
-If the provider is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
+If the provider is not eligible to participate in Medicare.
+If the services you receive.